The best souvenirs from Mexico for great travel gifts

 Final thoughts

-In Mexico there are situations when bargaining is possible, and, others when it should not be done, and, less these days when the cost of living is increasing and the resources are becoming scarce and more expensive.
+In Mexico, there are situations when bargaining is possible, and others when it should not be done, and even less these days when the cost of living is increasing and the resources are becoming scarce and more expensive.

 But they take a lot of time and effort.

-A real traditional craft doesn’t start and finishes at the local markets.
-All the authentic souvenirs that you are looking for usually start with the extraction or collection of the raw material, the designing or imagining of the end product, the process of creation, the marketing, and distribution.
+A real traditional craft doesn’t start and finish at the local markets.
+All authentic souvenirs typically begin with the extraction or collection of raw materials, the design or creation of the end product, the production process, marketing, and distribution.

 Please, be mindful of bargaining.
 Ask locals.
 Inquire about fair prices.
 Look closely at the pieces you are interested in, and of course, don’t let anyone take advantage of you, but please, help us give the Mexican arts, crafts, and authentic souvenirs the value that they have.